 Travel Vaccinations / Holiday Medicine supply information

-When travelling abroad please allow as much time as possible to arrange your travel health assessment (including, if needed, any appointment with the Practice Nurse).
+When travelling abroad please allow enough time to arrange your travel health assessment (including, if needed, any appointment with the Practice Nurse).
 6 to 8 weeks before travelling is the best time as this ensures your health information is up-to-date and the advice you receive is similarly up-to-date.

 This will ensure that you are more likely to be fully vaccinated before you depart to your destination, we advise you complete and submit our Travel Health Questionaire at least six weeks before you travel.